We Benchmarked 3 Streaming ASR Providers Across 17 Hours of Audio. Here's What We Found.

 Pricing and Deployment

-Cost per audio minute$0.0043$0.0043$0.0050
+Cost per audio minute$0.0043$0.0043$0.0050~$0.001*

-Cost per audio hour$0.258$0.258$0.300
+Cost per audio hour$0.258$0.258$0.300~$0.06*

-What's includedTranscription + emotion, intent, speaker change, WPM, fillers, demographicsTranscription only (metadata features are add-ons)Transcription only
+What's includedTranscription + emotion, intent, speaker change, WPM, fillers, demographicsTranscription only (metadata features are add-ons)Transcription onlyTranscription + metadata via prompt

-Deployment optionsCloud API + self-hosted DockerCloud API onlyCloud API only
+Deployment optionsCloud API + self-hosted DockerCloud API onlyCloud API onlyCloud API only

-Self-hosted optionYes (eliminates per-minute costs)NoNo
+Self-hosted optionYes (eliminates per-minute costs)NoNoNo

 Whissle matches Deepgram's base streaming transcription price at $0.0043 per audio minute -- but at that price, you get all metadata (emotion, intent, speaker change, speech rate, filler detection, demographics) included.
 With Deepgram, metadata features are paid add-ons on top of the base transcription cost.
+Gemini is the cheapest per-minute option, but the lack of streaming support makes it unsuitable for real-time applications.

 For high-volume use cases, Whissle's self-hosted Docker deployment eliminates per-minute costs entirely -- critical for call centers, media processing, and organizations with data residency requirements.